8 Herbs that Improve Sleep Quality

 This blend contains many of the herbs mentioned in this article including passion flower and chamomile alongside some other herbs traditionally used for lifting the spirits including lemon verbena and lemongrass.
 I always recommend this tea for my patients who are having sleep issues although it is great for anyone who would like to improve sleep quality.

 It can be purchased in most grocery stores, health food stores, or online here.
-This same brand also makes a Nighty Night tea with the addition of valerian that has great reviews.
+This same brand also makes a Nighty Night tea with the addition of valerian which has great reviews.
 It can be found here.

 Give these a try and leave some feedback, I’d love to know how they work for you!